stormpath/stormpath-sdk-java/README.md

 ### 0.9.4 ###

 - Backwards-incompatible change: Client and ClientBuilder are interfaces now.
 Added a Clients utility class.
+- Added the possibility to specify AccountStore during authentication.

 ### 0.9.3 ###